Biomedical Engineering Research

 The NERO Laboratory

 Dr. Mills' NERO Laboratory supports a K-16+ outreach program that provides solid educational content and a strong technical foundation in the molecular sciences and bionanotechnology.
 Current activities of the lab include engaging K-12 teachers and students through summer and academic year research experiences and technology workshops, guiding teachers in translating their increased understanding of the research process into classroom learning experiences, improving understanding of the scientific research process and engineering design to teachers, students and the community, and increasing interest of K-16+ students in pursuing careers in Science, Mathematics, Engineering and Technology (SMET) fields.

-Yuri Voziyanov, Ph.D., Assistant Professor of the School of Biological Sciences/IfM, Location: CTH 121
+Yuri Voziyanov, Ph.D., Associate Professor of the School of Biological Sciences/Institute for Micromanufacturing, Location: Carson-Taylor Hall 121

 Dr. Voziyanov's research interests include advanced genome engineering, DNA recombination: Protein-DNA Interactions.
 There are two main directions of our current research: advanced genome engineering using tailor-made sit-specific DNA recombinases and cell replacement in tissues using genetically modified adult stem cells.